 Our success depends upon certain key personnel, in particular Dr. William P. Peters, our Chief Executive Officer and Chairman of the Board, the loss of whose services might significantly delay or prevent the achievement of our scientific or business objectives.
 Although we have an employment agreement with Dr. Peters through March 2010, and with each of our key personnel, we cannot be certain that any individual will continue in such capacity for any particular period of time.
-For example, our former Chief Scientific Officer and Chief Medical Officer have both left the Company and while this does not currently affect our ability to conduct business, it has increased our reliance on our remaining employees.
-The loss of further key personnel, or the inability to hire and retain qualified employees, could negatively affect our ability to manage our business.
+The loss of any key personnel, or the inability to hire and retain qualified employees, could negatively affect our ability to manage our business.
 We do not currently carry key person life insurance.